 School Gardens: Outdoor and Indoor

-EATS understands the importance of raising a healthier generation through hands-on, experiential food education.
-School Gardens provide students with first-hand knowledge of growing food that can also incorporate so many other aspects of curriculum: science, math, and social skills.
+School Gardens provide students with first-hand knowledge of growing food that can also incorporate many other aspects of curriculum: science, math, culture, and social skills.

-Garden based nutrition education also improves fruit and vegetable consumption students, as students are more likely to try foods that they have grown and prepared.
-They are also more likely to teach their families about eating fruits and vegetables, and healthy eating overall.
+Garden-based nutrition education also improves fruit and vegetable consumption for students, as they are more likely to try foods that they have grown and prepared.
 School gardens can create opportunities for project-based and place-based learning.

 With our short growing season in the mountains, indoor gardens are a good option for year-round garden curriculum.
 They are used in classrooms where students can plant, monitor and harvest throughout the school year.